[Ticker] EU vaccine scheme harming rival WHO effort

 By EUobserver

-The Czech Republic is to stick to an EU scheme for buying Covid-19 vaccines instead of joining a rival World Health Organisation scheme, despite scientists' warnings about hoarding anti-viral drugs.
+The Czech Republic is to stick to an EU scheme for buying Covid-19 vaccines instead of joining a rival World Health Organisation programme, despite scientists' warnings about hoarding anti-viral drugs.
 "We're going with the initiative by the European Commission, which is negotiating with producers, and the negotiations are very advanced, we will very soon take part in [an agreement] with AstraZeneca," Czech health minister Adam Vojtech said Wednesday, Reuters reports.